9231058/Wireshark/README.md

 3. Read the pcap file with `tshark`.

 ## TCP Connection to Closed Port
+Here we are trying to create connetion with a closed port and as you can see we have gotten the RST.

 ```tshark
    57  23.910132 192.168.73.6 → 192.168.73.5 TCP 74 39404 → 23 [SYN] Seq=0 Win=29200 Len=0 MSS=1460 SACK_PERM=1 TSval=2561801316 TSecr=0 WS=128